krol05/eth-lecture-copilot/README.md

 ## UI showcase

 Deeper look at the rest of the UI: scripts, history, settings, guide options, copy and export, print layout, and navigation.
-Same **380px** width on every shot for a uniform grid.

 | **3** · Course scripts | **4** · History |
 |:---:|:---:|